2006 PBA Philippine Cup: Broadcasters

-The play-by-play commentators are Mico Halili and Ed Picson, while the color commentators are Norman Black, Quinito Henson and Chot Reyes.
-The courtside reporters are Richard del Rosario, Eric Reyes, Jason Webb and Patricia Bermudez-Hizon.
+The play-by-play commentators are Mico Halili, Ed Picson and Mon Liboro while the color commentators are Norman Black, Quinito Henson, Siot Tanquingcen, Jong Uichico and Chot Reyes.
+The courtside reporters are Richard del Rosario, Eric Reyes, Dominic Uy, Jason Webb, Peter Martin, Peaches Aberin and Patricia Bermudez-Hizon.
 The grand draw of Hope and Winston's Sports Ride promo was also broadcast during the halftime of Game 4 of the finals, as the said event will be the final promotional segment to be sponsored by tobacco companies broadcast during the finals until the Philippine government announced that commercials and sponsorships related to tobacco products on TV and Radio will be banned starting on January 1, 2007.